rackspace/rack/docs/services/blockstorage.rst

 Block storage
 =============

-This section lists all block storage commands supported by Rackspace CLI
+This section lists all block storage commands supported by Rackspace CLI.

 Commands
 --------